1653072/techmaster-final-project/README.md

         - Step 1: `http://<argocd_server_ip>:9080` -> `ArgoCD Dashboard` -> `+ New App`.
         - Step 2: In the general section, fill the application name by `techmaster-final-project-obo-dev`.
         - Step 3: In the general section, fill the project name by `default`.
-        - Step 4: In the general section, enable `Automatic` sync prolicy with the `Self Heal` mode.
+        - Step 4: In the general section, enable `Automatic` sync policy with the `Self Heal` mode.
         - Step 5: In the source section, fill the repository url by `git@github.com:1653072/techmaster-final-project-obo-manifest.git`.
         - Step 6: In the source section, fill the revision by `develop`.